 11. Beads: Stamp designs or messages onto pairs of flat metal shapes; then dome the shapes using a dapping block and punch.
 Solder or glue them together to make one-of-a-kind ball charms; insert a small metal ball or two inside the bead before securing it closed to create metal chime beads.

-Other stamping ideas: USB drives (stamp the cover half, not the vital half, or you could crush important interior bits), compacts (not the mirror side!), business card cases, julep cups, bar tools, lipstick cases, hair combs or brush handles, jewelry boxes, plant markers, music boxes, any kind of bezel, bookmarks, photo frames, baby rattles or silverware sets, tooth fairy boxes, metal toothbrush cases, refillable metal lighter covers,
+Other stamping ideas: USB drives (stamp the cover half, not the vital half, or you could crush important interior bits), compacts (not the mirror side!), business card cases, julep cups, bar tools, lipstick cases, hair combs or brush handles, jewelry boxes, plant markers, music boxes, any kind of bezel, bookmarks, photo frames, baby rattles, grill tools (and kitchen tools, and office tools, and garage tools, and garden tools…), tooth fairy boxes, metal toothbrush cases, refillable metal lighter covers…

 Metal-Stamping on Wood

 You can also use your metal stamps to stamp personal messages or funny sayings on wood.
-Personalize wooden jewelry or key rings, trinket boxes, drum sticks, tool handles, golf tees, chopsticks, hair sticks, knitting needles, artists' paintbrushes, and more.
+Personalize wooden jewelry or key rings, trinket boxes, drum sticks, tool handles, golf tees, chopsticks, hair sticks, knitting and crochet needles, artists’ paintbrushes, coasters, kitchen spoons, walking sticks, and more.
 Darken the impressions with a fine-tip marker to create a wood-burning effect.

 Metal Stamping Tips